Main illustration: Sergiy Maidukov

 For years, customer support was seen as a cost center, not a value driver – a necessary response to inevitable customer questions or frustrations.

 But now that customer experience has become a critical differentiator for modern consumers, this reactive approach to customer support is no longer good enough.
 That’s why forward-thinking businesses are turning to proactive support: so they can anticipate customer needs and deliver support when, and where, it’s needed.

-Proactive support is a crucial part of any good conversational support strategy, empowering you to pre-emptively deliver targeted, personalized support via messenger-based channels.
-Using clever features like outbound messages, banners, product tours, and more, you can provide customers with the help they need before they have to contact your team.
+Proactive support is a crucial part of any good customer support strategy, empowering you to pre-emptively deliver targeted, personalized support via messenger-based channels.
+Using clever features like outbound messages, banners, Product Tours, and more, you can provide customers with the help they need before they have to contact your team.